December 4, 2025 at 12:17 p.m.

 Albany’s gathering was one of four candlelight vigils held during the first week of December by the New York Alliance Against Assisted Suicide (NYAAAS) as a means to peacefully and respectfully urge Gov. Kathy Hochul to veto the assisted suicide bill.

 Two vigils were held simultaneously on Dec.
-3 — one in the Capital District and one in Western, N.Y., in Tonawanda — with two more scheduled for tonight, Dec.
-4, in Syracuse and in Manhattan outside of Governor Hochul’s New York City Office.
+3 — one in the Capital District and one in Western, N.Y., in Tonawanda — and on Dec.
+4, in Syracuse and in Manhattan outside of Governor Hochul’s New York City office.

 The bill passed both houses of the New York State Legislature earlier this year.
 Governor Hochul has yet to indicate her stance on the issue, and the bill has yet to be forwarded to her office for consideration.
 For opponents of the bill’s passage, it’s a sign that there is still time to fight.